An article by Erik the Flutemaker

 One of my very sweet customers has a pastoral grace and a following on Youtube.
 This loving passionate and willing to change the world, Heart Dweller of a Still Small Voice, Calre du Bois began to share our mercy needs.
 And in a few days 4 major mercy projects were funded in homes of extreme poverty that housed a child with disabilities.

-Family #1: Provision for a latrine, 3 beds, kitchen utensils, clothing, shoes, blankets, table and chair, a needed fence and a roof.
+Family #1: Needed a latrine, 3 beds, kitchen utensils, clothing, shoes, blankets, table and chair, a needed fence and a roof.
+DONE!

-Family #2: Provision for a latrine, medicine, clothing, 2 beds, school supplies and a roof.
+Family #2: Needed a latrine, medicine, clothing, 2 beds, school supplies and a roof.
+DONE!

-Family #3: Home with 6 orphans: funding to finish the kitchen, put cement on walls, and tile the floor and paint the house.
+Family #3: Home with 6 orphans needed to finish the kitchen, put cement on walls, and tile the floor and paint the house.
 This will allow the house to last many more years.
+DONE!

 March: 13: Family #5 DONE!!!!